shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 ### Managing the shortcut settings

 Our admin page is plain right now - it just shows _Hello World_.
 We want to enable application owners to set the person name who we're greeting to in the application.
-For that, we need to add a `form` and a save `button` in `index.html`.
+For that, add a `form` and a save `button` in `index.html`.

 ```HTML{12-21}
 #file: server/pages/HelloWorldPage/index.html